topo-gps/ios-manual/en/routes/routes_edit.rst

 Editing route track
 ~~~~~~~~~~~~~~~~~~~
-To change the track of a route, open the route :ref:`route details screen <ss-route-details>` and tap 'Edit > Edit track'.
+To change the track of a route, open the route :ref:`route details screen <sec-route-details>` and tap 'Edit > Edit track'.
 Alternatively, open the :ref:`route planner <sec-route-plan>` and tap 'More > Add route'.
 Tap a route in the list with routes and choose 'Join to planner'.

 The route will be loaded in the route planner as can be shown from the example above.